IltisAuge/uni-fail/README.md

 It's recommended to create a new IAM user and add security credentials.
 Copy the AccessKey and SecretKey to ``.env``.
 WARNING: The SecretKey will only be shown ONCE when creating new credentials!

 ### Setup Microsoft & Google authentication
-This project allows users to login with their Microsoft or Google account.
+This project allows users to log in with their Microsoft or Google account.

 #### Microsoft Entra
-To get your Microsoft TenantId and ClientId you need to create an application in Microsoft Entra.
+To get your Microsoft TenantId and ClientId, you need to create an application in Microsoft Entra.
 Visit https://entra.microsoft.com and navigate to `Applications` > `App registrations` and click `New registration`.
 Enter a name for your application (you may use "unifail").<br>
 ``Supported account types`` is your choice.<br>